 ¼ cup corn syrup

 Chop ¾ cups ginger snap cookies into ¼ inch chunks.
-Place them in an airtight container and store them in the freezer.
+Place them in an airtight container and store them in the freezer to make them cold.
 In a small bowl whisk together the non-dairy milk and apple cider vinegar.
 Set aside for at least 10 minutes while the mixture curdles.
 Soy or almond milk is recommended because their proteins curdle most effectively.
 Since we’re using such a small amount of apple cider vinegar the non-dairy milk won’t curdle noticeably but the overall depth of flavor of the ice cream will be increased.

 Place the canola oil, sugar and corn syrup in a food processor and set aside.